MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - Visual Studio can now add Unreal Engine class templates for your UE projects.
 To try this feature, ensure **IDE support for Unreal Engine** is selected in the **Game development with C++** workload in the Visual Studio Installer.
 When you're working on a UE project, right-click in the project or a folder/filter and select **Add** > **UE Class**.

 - **Go to Definition** now remembers the prior signature and navigates accordingly when a better match isn't available (for example, after you manually change the signature of one of the pair).
-We've improved responsiveness of **Go To All**.
+The responsiveness of **Go To All** is improved.
 Previously, results appeared after you stopped typing.
 In the new experience, results show as you type.

 - In contexts requiring `enum` type completion (for example, assignments to `enum` variables, case labels, returning `enum` type, and so on), the autocompletion list is now filtered to just the matching enumerators and related constructs.